openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Bridge Authorization

-Authorization is needed to activate the Bridge which is connected to your Mercedes me Account.
+Authorization is needed to activate the Bridge which is connected to your Mercedes Me Account.
 The Bridge will indicate in the status headline if authorization is needed including the URL which needs to be opened in your browser.

 Three steps are needed